-More recently, Maxwell and Huff (2021), further investigated the correspondence between JOLs and recall rates by assessing symmetrical associates (e.g., on-off) relative to forward, backward, and unrelated pairs.
+More recently, Maxwell and Huff (2021) further investigated the correspondence between JOLs and recall rates by assessing symmetrical associates (e.g., on-off) relative to forward, backward, and unrelated pairs.
 Symmetrical pairs differ from forward and backward pairs in that the associative strength between the cue and target word is equivalent in both directions (i.e., on-off would have approximately the same associative strength as off-on), whereas for forward and backward pairs, the association is stronger is one direction than the other (i.e., tuna-fish is strongly associated in the forward direction and weakly associated in the backward direction, while fish-tuna is weakly associated in the forward direction and strongly associated in the backward direction).
 Importantly, symmetrical pairs were matched to forward and backward pairs in overall associative strength.
 Thus, the only difference across pair types was the direction of the association.
 Across four experiments, Maxwell and Huff found a robust illusion of competence pattern for backward pairs, which occurred regardless of experiment pacing (self-paced vs. experimenter paced) and JOL timing (concurrent vs. immediate vs. delayed).
 Importantly, this illusion extended to symmetrical associates, suggesting that the bidirectional association found for symmetrical pairs is not sufficient for the cue word to regularly illicit the target word.
 Maxwell and Huff also suggested that participants may be using both the forward and backward associations when studying symmetrical pairs, even though only the forward association would be beneficial towards recall at test.
 Thus, the associative direction of a word pair strongly affects JOL accuracy, even when associative strength is matched across pair types, and furthermore, this effect is highly robust, replicating across a variety of manipulations.

 Because the illusion of competence occurs across multiple pair types and study contexts, the present study further examines methods to potentially improve the correspondence between JOLs and recall.
 When making JOLs, participants base their judgments on several types of cues, including intrinsic and extrinsic cues (see Koriat, 1997; Rhodes, 2016).
 Intrinsic cues refer to the inherent properties of the study materials and can include frequency, imageability, and, importantly, word associations, whereas extrinsic cues refer to conditions at study, including study pacing (e.g., experimenter vs. self-paced) and any encoding manipulations participants complete concurrently with study (e.g., deep vs. shallow encoding tasks, Slamecka & Graf, 1978).
-Because participants base their JOLs on both intrinsic and extrinsic cues, a potential method to improve JOL accuracy, tested in the present study, is to have participants complete different types of encoding tasks that help them process the existing relationships between the paired items.
-By providing participants with additional extrinsic cues with which to process items, these tasks may improve JOL accuracy, both through modifying JOLs and/or by improving overall recall.
-This possibility may be particularly important given intrinsic and extrinsic cues may interact.
+Because participants base their JOLs on both intrinsic and extrinsic cues, a potential method to improve JOL accuracy, tested in the present study, is to have participants complete different types of encoding tasks that help them more easily process the existing relationships between paired items.
+By providing participants with additional extrinsic cues with which to process items, these tasks may improve JOL accuracy.
+Specifically, these tasks would allow participants to more readily assess cue availability at encoding, potentially modifying JOLs and/or improving overall recall.
+This possibility may be particularly important given the potential for intrinsic and extrinsic cues to interact.
 For instance, if the encoding tasks draws attention toward or away from intrinsic cues such as pair relatedness, JOL accuracy may be affected.
 Thus, the qualitative features of how a study task affects processing of cue-target pairs may impact JOLs provided in addition to later recall.

 Item-Specific/Relational Processing on Memory Performance